With data extraction, access your data from any machine in the world

 Arch provides log reading capabilities to extract, parse, and load logs from industrial machines.
 Our edge platform processes logs in real-time filtering noise to extract standard messages that are managed by the Factory Edge Server.
 The data from these logs, like all other sources of data, can be used for standard metrics, dashboarding, or to feed data lakes for machine learning and AI initiatives.
 Contact our team to talk about ingesting machine logs and implementing machine analytics together.

-The IOTap method involves connecting directly to the digital protocol of the machine’s inner working and mapping activity to a digital twin of the machine.
+The IOTap data extraction method involves connecting directly to the digital protocol of the machine’s inner working and mapping activity to a digital twin of the machine.
 The IOTap sends data to a small mini-computer that hosts the digital model and is an edge node on the Arch network from which both simple metrics or rich data can be extracted to the Factory Edge Server or to the Cloud.

 This method is ideal for machines that don’t produce useful logs or perhaps don’t produce any logs at all.
 It is also good for custom-built or system-integrator-assembled machines like assembly or testing machines that are unique to only your company.
 These machines may contain high levels of your proprietary and very valuable data that you don’t yet have in useable form.
 Contact us to talk about the IOTap method and how we can help you convert your machines into intelligent nodes.